-Service Functions These functions directly affect the public as Council provides services and facilities to the public.
-These include provision of human services such as libraries, community centres, recreation facilities, infrastructure and waste services.
+Service Functions These functions affect the public via direct provision of services and facilities.
+These include provision of transport infrastructure, waste services public open space facilities plus human services such as libraries, community centres, and recreation facilities.
 Regulatory Functions These functions: place restrictions on developments and buildings to ensure that they meet certain requirements may affect the amenity of the community ensure the lives and safety of people are not endangered.
 Members of the public must be aware of and comply with such regulations.
 Community Planning and Development Functions These functions affect areas such as cultural development, social planning and the community profile.
 They include: the preparation and implementation of the Community Strategic Plan advocating and planning for the needs of our community initiating partnerships participating on regional, State or Commonwealth working parties providing support to the community and sporting organisations through provision of grants, training and information facilitating opportunities for people to participate in the life of the community through the conduct of a range of community events.
 Revenue Functions These functions affect the public directly in that revenue from rates and other charges paid by the public is used to fund services and facilities provided to the community.
-Enforcement Functions These functions only affect those members of the public who are in breach of certain legislation.
-This includes matters such as the non-payment of rates and charges, unregistered dogs and parking offences.
+Enforcement Functions These functions only affect those members of the public who are in breach of certain statutory requirements.
+They include matters such as the non-payment of rates and charges, unregistered dogs and parking offences.
 Administrative Functions These functions do not necessarily affect the public directly but have an indirect impact on the community through the efficiency and effectiveness of the service provided.
 Ancillary Functions These functions affect only some members of the public and include the resumption of land or the power for Council to enter onto a person's land.
 In these circumstances, only the owner of the property would be affected.